lillallol/temp/README.md

 </details>

-@TODO mention that minimal syntax reservation is the only pragmatic way to enable static typing and if needed pave the way for strong typing.

-## Misconceptions regarding the proposal.
+## Why not native super sets?

+Here are the drawbacks of standardizing super sets into tc39, that do no exist with the complement method:

+* There will be breaking changes to existing super sets (e.g. generics).
+* There will be irreversible syntax reservation outside of native comments.
+* There is high chance that they collide with existing tc39 proposals.
+* Every JavaScript parser will have to be updated.
+* It is highly likely that the updated JavaScript parsers will be slower than the older parsers.
+* They will take many years for them to be standardized because they reserve too much syntax.
+* They might require an opt in like `"use types"`.

+Take into account that all these drawbacks apply, regardless of whether the native super sets will have types that have runtime semantics.

+## Addressing possible proposal criticism.

 <!-- #region Nobody is going to adhere to the complement method. -->

 <details>
 <summary>Nobody is going to adhere to the complement method.</summary>

-There is this common misconception that regardless what tc39 manages to standardize regarding static typing, nobody is going to adhere to it unless it is what the majority of the community has chosen, i.e. TypeScript.
+People might claim that regardless what tc39 manages to standardize regarding static typing, nobody is going to adhere to it unless it is what the majority of the community has chosen, i.e. TypeScript.
 However:

-* It is a TypeScript design goal to\[[13](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals)\]:
+* It is a TypeScript design goal to\[[18](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals)\]:

   > Align with current and future ECMAScript proposals.

-* This proposal proves that there is no need for future proposal creators to\[[14](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-29.md#types-as-comments-for-stage-1)\]:
+* This proposal proves that there is no need for future proposal creators to\[[19](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-29.md#types-as-comments-for-stage-1)\]:

   > steer away from syntax because typescript uses it.